mvolkmann/blog/src/deno.md

 Many third party modules are registered at
 {% aTargetBlank "https://deno.land/x", "deno.land/x" %}.
-The code for these modules is typically in a GitHub repository.
+The code for these modules originates from a public GitHub repository.
-This site redirects requests to the actual location.
+When a module is added to `deno.land/x`, an immutable copy is made in an S3 bucket and it is served from there.
-As of 11/30/2020 there were 1334 modules here.
+As of 12/3/2020 there were 1342 modules here.

+To add your own modules to `deno.land/x`, browse the site and click the "Add a module" button under "How do I add a module".
+Apply a git tag to each version.
+These tags are used as version numbers in import URLs.

 One example is the `case` module which provides many functions that convert multi-word strings where words are separated by spaces into another string.
+Follow the instructions to add a
+"Branch or tag creation" webhook to your repository.

 ```js
 import * as c from 'https://deno.land/x/case@v2.1.0/mod.ts';